Firigion/scarpets/README.md

 In region mode, you first make a selection to define the area to affect, and then cover the blocks with `/cover region`.
 To select the volume use an **iron sword** and right and left click to define the corners of the rectangle encompassing the region.
 Use `/cover reset_positions` to remove the selection.

 Random mode uses the same selection as region mode.
 It uses the items in a shulker box in the main hand to generate a pool of random blocks to place.
 To alter the weight of each item, just occupy more slots in the box with that item.
 If your offhand is empty, it will just fill the whole region.
 If has an item or shulker box, the items in the box will act as a filter and blocks will only be placed on blocks matching the items.
-You can run it with `/cover random` or `/cover random_cover`, the latter being version with slightly different behaviour, making it more similar to the cover functions.
+You can run it with `/cover random` or `/cover random_cover`, the latter being version with slightly different behavior, making it more similar to the cover functions.

 To use blocks like air or liquids, there are some aliases:
 ```